Q: How and when do I get my Connecticut College email address?

 Area 2: Larrabee, Katharine Blunt, Burdick, Smith, Blackstone, Branford, Plant and Windham residents

-Area 3: Wright, Park, Johnson, Morrison, Lambdin and Hamilton residents
+Area 3: Wright, Park, Johnson, Morrisson, Lambdin and Hamilton residents

 Q: What can you tell me about my room?

-We've tried to anticipate all your questions your room.
-You'll find answers in the Residential Life section.
+We've tried to anticipate all your questions about your room.
+You'll find answers in the Residential Life "For new students" section.

 Q: How do I sign up for the meal plan?